Serena Williams Was Really Excited About Rocking Braids To The Royal Wedding

 Serena Williams’ and Alexis Ohanian’s 8-month-old daughter, Alexis Olympia Ohanian Jr., made the trip to the United Kingdom with her stylish parents, but she didn’t attend the royal wedding with them.
 In one of Serena’s photos, the curly-haired cutie is dressed down in a gray jersey onesie, white socks, and a pink quilted jacket.

-According to TIME, Serena Williams’ and Meghan Markle’s friendship began when they met at the 2010 Super Bowl.
+According to TIME, Serena Williams and Meghan Markle’s friendship began when they met at the 2010 Super Bowl.
 Williams said that the one aspect of her pal’s wedding that she’s most looking forward to is getting to eat a slice of royal wedding cake because she was having too much fun to stop and enjoy any of the dessert at her own wedding reception.